thruflo/pyramid_simpleauth/README.md

     simpleauth.after_login_route = 'another' # defaults to 'index'
     simpleauth.after_logout_route = 'another' # defaults to 'index'

+To redirect to a different view after email confirmation user:

+    simpleauth.after_email_confirmation_route = 'another' # defaults to 'users'
+    simpleauth.after_email_confirmation_view = 'another', # defaults to 'account'

-Note that on login, a `next` parameter passed to the login page will take precedence over the specific route.
+Note that on login, a `next` parameter passed to the login page and password change page will take precedence over the specific routes.

 By default the app redirects after signup to a route named 'users'.
 This is not exposed by `pyramid_simpleauth` by default but the package does provide a